 It’s easy to see and track finances on real paper!
 One ledger holds many years and makes it easy to look back and track your finances!
-I started this ledger journey in 1992 and am working on my second ledger book.
-It worked great then when bills were sent by mail and it works just as good now with online banking!
+I started this ledger journey in 1992 and am working on my second ledger book now.
+It worked great then, when bills were sent by mail, and it works just as good now with online banking!

 The Simple Budget

 1) Write ‘Accounts Payable – Year’ at the top.

 2) List all of your recurrent bills down the left column (I start out in alphabetical order simply so it’s easier to find what I’m looking for).

 3) Across the top 12 columns list the months (January, February …)